WebMole/WebMole/ReadMe.md

 Todo
 ----

-* Implement drag and drop upload
+* Implement drag and drop upload for viewer
-* Clean Settings
-* json communication between viewer and explorer
+* Make settings writable
+* Eval javascript after user's edit from ui with ace editor
+* Update Viewer to handle explorer's json data
+* Update demo with new dynamic page generator (Currently in WebMole Demo folder)